 Here's a case study for a specific app that might be of interest: https://tech.oeru.org/2018-update-oeru-technology-stack#case-study - in effect, I spend an hour a month per service at most doing maintenance, maybe a few hours to a couple days on the set up of the first instance of any given service (subsequent instance benefit from being able to copy my known-good configurations).
 My OERu Tech Blog site features a bunch of how-tos for setting up some of these services (I need to write more).

-Regarding my expertise, yeah, I've had a lot of years of FOSS work under my belt, but nothing that someone who is stubborn and perseveres in the face of tricky problems and perseveres couldn't replicate, I think.
+Regarding my expertise, yeah, I've had a lot of years of FOSS work under my belt, but nothing that someone who is stubborn and perseveres in the face of tricky problems couldn't replicate, I think.